Hispanic builder on the Mexico wall: 'Work is work'

 But that won't stop him from bidding on the proposed Mexican border wall.

 "It's not an anti-immigrant thing for me.
 It's about creating jobs.
-And honestly [it''s] like any other job," said Burgos.
+And honestly [it's] like any other job," said Burgos.

 Burgos is one of more than 60 Hispanic-owned businesses that have registered as vendors that are interested in bidding on the project -- about 10% of the 600 or so companies that have done so.